 Mature age and TAFE students

 Each year thousands of adults across Australia make the rewarding and challenging decision to study at university as a mature age student.
-Many do not have an HSC or formal qualifications.
+Many do not have a HSC or formal qualifications.
 So how do you get in to university with no qualifications?
-At UNSW it’s not a case of how much you are willing to pay or how ‘mature’ you are, it’s about hard work and potential.
+At UNSW, it’s not a case of how much you are willing to pay or how ‘mature’ you are, it’s about hard work and potential.
 By completing the University Preparation Program (UPP) you can build your academic skills, experience part-time study in a subject area of your interest and decide if you will make the decision to study at university as a mature student.

-As a non-school leaver, there are a number of alternative ways to get in to the undergraduate programs at the UNSW Faculty of Engineering.
+As a non-school leaver, there are a number of alternative ways to get in to the undergraduate programs at the UNSW Engineering.
 The right one for you will depend on your age, your educational qualifications and what you choose to study.

 Here are some of the options you might like to consider:

 - UNSW University Preparation Program (UPP) for local students